Inclusive Design for Pediatric Patients

 IDEATING AND SELECTING

-Ideated various concepts that touched onour key insights
+Ideated various concepts that touched on our key insights

 Final Concept: System Overview